Study PMBOK 8 hybrid patterns for PMP 2026: mixed workstreams, predictive rollout, adaptive components, boundaries, and interface traps.

 Explanation: B is best because the problem is not the idea of hybrid itself.
 The problem is missing logic.
 Strong hybrid work defines boundaries, reasons, and interfaces.
 A, C, and D all avoid that design work instead of improving it.

-After this section, move to focus areas so the hybrid and life-cycle discussion connects back to recurring execution flow.
-When your practice misses come from accepting a fuzzy hybrid label too quickly, use the free PMP 2026 practice preview on web and review what boundary or interface the stronger answer clarified.
+After this section, move to Focus Areas so the hybrid and life-cycle discussion connects back to recurring execution flow.
+If your misses come from accepting a fuzzy hybrid label too quickly, review PMP 2026 Question Patterns and use the PMP 2026 practice page on external practice to check what boundary or interface the stronger answer clarified.